dyhes/zulip/docs/production/security-model.md

 ## Final notes and security response

-If you find some aspect of Zulip that seems inconsistent with this security model, please report it to security@zulip.com so that we can investigate and coordinate an appropriate security release if needed.
+If you find some aspect of Aloha that seems inconsistent with this security model, please report it to security@zulip.com so that we can investigate and coordinate an appropriate security release if needed.

-Zulip security announcements will be sent to zulip-announce@googlegroups.com, so you should subscribe if you are running Zulip in production.
+Aloha security announcements will be sent to zulip-announce@googlegroups.com, so you should subscribe if you are running Aloha in production.